 Write |

-According to the Bureau of Labor Statistics, writer positions are expected to grow by 4% between 2021 and 2031.
+According to the Bureau of Labor Statistics, writer positions are expected to grow by 4% by 2031.
 Although the demand for experienced writers is high, you’ll need to align your resume with the job description to capitalize on these opportunities.
-The most lucrative writing positions will always have the strongest competition, so it’s vital that you make a positive impression on the hiring manager.
+The most lucrative writing positions will always have the strongest competition, so it’s vital you make a positive impression on the hiring manager.

 Professional writers should utilize a reverse chronological resume format in almost every instance.
-Hiring managers are always going to be more interested in your recent experience, and this approach places that information towards the top of your document.
+Hiring managers are always more interested in your recent experience, and this approach places that information towards the top of your document.
 If you have specific achievements that are older, consider creating a career highlights section directly below your profile.
-The downside of this approach is that while your accomplishments are featured higher up on the resume, the hiring manager won’t have context for your bullets.
+The downside is that while your accomplishments are featured higher up on the resume, the hiring manager won’t have context for your bullets.

 Providing a matching cover letter can be a helpful tool for professional writers.
 This allows you to showcase your unique writing style without the constraints of resume language.
-If you submit a cover letter, you should carefully tailor it to individual job descriptions.
-Be sure to mention something specific about the company’s reputation, mission statement, or work culture, and why this draws you to apply for the position.
+If you submit a cover letter, carefully tailor it to individual job descriptions.
+Mention something specific about the company’s reputation, mission statement, or work culture and why this draws you to apply for the position.
 For more information, visit our editor cover letter guide.